Banana-Two/ubuntu18_zsh_configure/README.md

-# ros_zsh_configure
+# ubuntu18_zsh_configure
-ros_zsh_configure
+ubuntu18_zsh_configure
-a personal ros configure only for using zinit to execute the source commands.
+a personal zsh configure only for using zinit to execute the source commands.